Physical Issues and Alcoholism

 Internally and externally, it wreaks havoc upon anything that it comes into contact with.
 Ironically, the effect that it has on the brain prevents the user from immediately feeling the negative decay until the alcohol has left the body and withdrawal has been induced.

 Upon reaching the brain, the alcohol triggers neurotransmitters that are involved in hormonal control.
 The body feels relaxed and euphoric through the release of painkillers and mood elevators.
 These effects deceive the real issue of the damage that is being done.
 The individual is often unaware that they are approaching the level of alcohol poisoning until it is too late.
 The transformation from feeling pleasant and invigorated to vomiting or blacking out is often rapid and completely uncontrollable.
+Most alcoholics will tend to ignore physical issues and alcoholism just so they can catch the same buzz over and over again.

 Tolerance Does Not Take Away The Physical Issues From Alcohol